espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Silent Bell.md

 * * *

-**Effect** The silent bell creates an [[Invisible]] wall surrounding a cube, 20 feet to a side, that prevents sound from passing into or from the cube for 10 minutes.
+**Effect** The silent bell creates an [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Invisible]] wall surrounding a cube, 20 feet to a side, that prevents sound from passing into or from the cube for 10 minutes.
 The wall isn't solid and doesn't prevent anything but sound from passing through.
 Since the cube is invisible, creatures can still read lips and body language through the wall.